kropkakropkakropka/github-user-search/readme.md

 - Twitter -

 Todo:
-- add font sizes
+- add light mode
-- fix bottom links placement
+- make it responsive
-- fiure out what the fuck am I doing cause I have no clue
+- figure out what the fuck am I doing cause I have no clue